-The ruins of Kinloss Abbey stand in the midst of a graveyard surrounded by fields, just to the south of the village of Kinloss and two miles north east of Forres.
+The ruins of Kinloss Abbey stand in the midst of a graveyard surrounded by fields, just to the south of the village of Kinloss and two miles north-east of Forres.
 The ruins are pretty fragmentary, but the site remains of considerable interest: not least because Kinloss was once one of the finest and wealthiest of all of Scotland's abbeys.
-The proximity of RAF Kinloss, which lies a short distance to the north, is reflected in the presence of lines of military graves in the graveyard.
+The proximity of RAF Kinloss (now an Army base), which lies a short distance to the north, is reflected in the presence of lines of military graves in the graveyard.

 Visitors can park on the grass area immediately outside the graveyard gates.
 The main surviving remains of the abbey are a part of the south transept and the neighbouring vaulted sacristy.
 From it the lines of the walls of the south side of the nave and east end of the chancel can be traced on the ground, and there are a number of column bases that would once have supported the nave roof.
 Other substantial remains include walls on the south and west sides of the cloister.
 One of these still incorporates the most beautiful piece of surviving stonework in the ruins, a magnificently carved arch.

 A little to the south, projecting from what would have been the east range of the cloister, are substantial remnants of the abbot's house.
 These are, however, outwith the area of the modern cemetery, and are both inaccessible and said to be unsafe.